 Besides these three places, there are plenty of other spots to go on a turtle-nesting or hatching safari.
 Incredible Barbados is one of them.

-George Hammerton, director of Hammerton Barbados, talks about seeing baby turtles hatch.
-In his view, "there are few more touching experiences to be had in Barbados than catching this heartwarming moment.”
-(Though we'll explain why you'll want to be even more cautious with hatching experiences.)
+George Hammerton, director of Hammerton Barbados, believes "there are few more touching experiences to be had in Barbados than catching the heartwarming moment [of seeing baby sea turtles hatch].”
+(Though we'll explain why you'll want to be cautious with hatching experiences.)

 Is Tourism Bad for Sea Turtles?

 We all love to travel.
 But no one can deny that tourism can be harmful, even destructive.
-As Godfrey points out, however, tourism has actually helped sea turtle conservation efforts.
-In Tortuguero, for instance, the idea that people would pay money to see these beautiful animals is what convinced local communities to stop eating them.
-Before this, the practice almost wiped turtles out in this Costa Rican area.
-"Tourism saved the largest nesting colony of turtles in the world," Godfrey states.
+However, as Godfrey points out, tourism has actually helped sea turtle conservation efforts.
+In Tortuguero, for instance, "tourism saved the largest nesting colony of turtles in the world," Godfrey states.

-That said, there are some red flags to look for to make sure you're not harming the turtles.
+That said, there are some red flags to look for when looking for nesting experiences.
 The first one is lighting.
-Yes, we know, that's a bit unexpected.
-Lights "disorient the nesting turtles coming ashore.
-But most importantly, they disorient the hatchlings, which then go the wrong way.
-And they go into roads and parking lots, and get run over.
-[It's] not like maybe that happens every once in a while.
+Godfrey declares that lights "disorient the nesting turtles coming ashore.
+But most importantly, they disorient the hatchlings, which then go the wrong way and get run over.
+[It's] not like that happens every once in a while.
 No, it happens thousands of times a year."

 Lights from resorts as well as the flashlights used in tours should be orange or amber, as close to red as possible.
 Godfrey also suggests asking yourself about the process.
 "Do they let people just walk out on the beach with flashlights, looking for turtles, or is it a very organized process?"